 Voice AI Latency

-Voice AI latency is the total time between the user finishing a sentence and hearing the agent begin to respond — the single most important quality metric for conversational voice AI.
+Voice AI latency is the time between the user finishing a sentence and hearing the agent respond — the most important quality metric for voice AI.

 Voice AI latency is the end-to-end delay between when a user finishes speaking and when they hear the voice AI agent begin to reply.
 For natural-feeling conversation the target is 500–800ms total, which is split across STT (~100–200ms), LLM time-to-first-token (~150–400ms), TTS time-to-first-audio (~150–300ms), and network round-trip.
 Above 1.2 seconds conversation feels robotic; above 2 seconds the agent feels broken.